 For $f_L>1$, suppose $P$ is an embedding of a non-split link $L=L_1\#L_2\#\cdots\#L_{f_L}$ in $\tube^*$ without 6-sections.
 Since $P$ is non-trivial, then it must have maximal suitable sub-blocks $B_1$, $B_2$, \dots,$B_m$.
 Since the sub-blocks are either located at the start or end of $P$, or are preceded and followed by 2-sections or hidden 2-sections, by Lemma~\ref{lem:shifted_4plat} they can each be closed off (as in the ${f_L=1}$ case) into embeddings of non-split $4$-plats (because they have a 4-plat diagram).
 Thus $m\geq f_L$ and for each prime $L_i$ there must be a corresponding $B_{j_i}$ which when closed off gives $P_i$ with link-type $L_i$.
 The resulting $P_i$'s have the required properties. \end{proof}

-By the same argument as in \cite{minsteptube}, we can construct a braid block for each $3$-braid word in Proposition \ref{prop:braidblock}{}. \begin{proof} There are $15$ ($=\binom{6}{4}$) types of $4$-sections in Fig.~\ref{fig:braidblocks} (left).
-The elementary braids $\sigma_1,\sigma_1^{-1},\sigma_2$ and $\sigma_2^{-1}$ are constructed as span-$3$ braid blocks in $\tube^*$ so that they have the same $4$-section at ends of the block as shown in Fig.~\ref{fig:braidblocks} (right).
+Since by the arguments of \cite{minsteptube} we can construct a braid block for each $3$-braid word in Proposition~\ref{prop:braidblock}{}, we can now prove the proposition. \begin{proof}[Proof of Proposition \ref{prop:braidblock}] There are $15$ ($=\binom{6}{4}$) types of $4$-sections in Figure~\ref{fig:braidblocks} (left).
+The elementary braids $\sigma_1,\sigma_1^{-1},\sigma_2$ and $\sigma_2^{-1}$ are constructed as span-$3$ braid blocks in $\tube^*$ so that they have the same $4$-section at the ends of the block, as shown in Figure~\ref{fig:braidblocks} (right).
 By arranging such braid blocks in the order of the letters that appear in $w_0$, a span-$3c$ braid block can be obtained.
-Moreover, each type of $4$-section can be connected to the $4$-section in the ends of the block by a braid block with span at most $4$ that represents the trivial $4$-braid as shown in Fig.~\ref{fig:braidblocks} (left), thus the span-$3c$ braid block can be modified into one with span at most $3c+8$ so that can be inserted into the $4$-section. \end{proof} \begin{proof}[Proof of Theorem \ref{thm-insertion}] By Proposition \ref{6-string} we assume, without loss of generality, that an embedding $P$ of non-split link $L$ is without 6-sections.
+Moreover, each type of $4$-section can be connected to the $4$-section in the ends of the block by a braid block with span at most $4$ that represents the trivial $4$-braid as shown in Figure~\ref{fig:braidblocks} (left), thus the span-$3c$ braid block can be modified into one with span at most $3c+8$ so that it can be inserted into the $4$-section. \end{proof}

+\begin{proof}[Proof of Theorem~\ref{thm-insertion}] By Proposition \ref{6-string} we assume, without loss of generality, that an embedding $P$ of non-split link $L$ is without 6-sections.
 From Lemma~\ref{lem:splitP}, for each prime factor $L_i$ of $L$ we can find a sub-block $B_i$ of $P$ which is associated with an embedding $P_i$ of $L_i$ with no interior 2-sections or hidden 2-sections.
 Here $B_i$ only differs from $P_i$ in its first and last hinge.
 Due to this, by Lemma~\ref{lem:shifted_4plat}, the shifted diagram of $P_i$ is a 4-plat diagram.
 By Theorem~\ref{thm:unknottinginsertion}{}, we can change this diagram into a diagram of the unknot by inserting a suitable $4$-braid in one place.
 By Proposition \ref{prop:braidblock}{}, we can construct an $s$-block corresponding to any sequence of $\sigma_i$'s and hence any $4$-braid.
 The corresponding change in $P_i$ can be realized by an insertion of such an $s$-block.
 The insertion is not in the first or last hinge and hence can be realized as an insertion in $B_i$. \end{proof}